-The Lakeland College communication Bachelor of Arts (B.A.) degree goes beyond the traditional study of communication to offer a unique curriculum that accentuates the growing role and impact of new media.
+The Lakeland University communication Bachelor of Arts (B.A.) degree goes beyond the traditional study of communication to offer a unique curriculum that accentuates the growing role and impact of new media.

 Courses taught by experienced instructors prepare students for a wide array of careers including public relations, journalism, web content creation and analysis, public policy research, marketing, human resources, corporate communications, labor relations and speechwriting.